 The site is very organized and intuitive for users.
 Users can search an alphabetical grid of cancer types and cancer drugs.
 Access to many other patient resources, such as educational programs and nursing advice, available through the site.

 The homepage is well-organized and aesthetically-pleasing.
 Crisp, family-centered images are present on the home page, but limited on other pages.
 The color scheme is easy on the eyes, but the small font may be difficult for some.

-OncoLink uses impeccable referencing and has done everything else possible to provide users with the highest quality information and resources.
+OncoLink uses impeccable referencing and has done everything else possible to provide users with the most recent and highest quality information and resources.
 The comprehensive and detailed content surpasses similar sites and contains everything patients with cancer and their families could possibly need.
 This should be the first website people consult, and may end up being the only one necessary.

 For any cancer-related health information users will appreciate the thorough documentation of topic author, credentials, and last modified dates.
 Further credibility comes from an extremely qualified editorial board and sponsorship of a respected research center & teaching hospital.
 There is little doubt that this is one of the most accurate sources of cancer-related information on the internet.

 Comprehensive content includes drug information, diagnosis, treatment, prevention, support services, research, and clinical trials

 Specific cancers are examined in depth and drug information includes how to take, storage & handling, and effects & side effects